-When adjusting the amperage settings, always set it to the lowest, giving you a good weld but not excessive heat.
+When adjusting the amperage settings, always set it to the lowest, giving you a good weld with good fusion but not excessive heat.

 If your machine has a foot pedal for amperage control, you’ll have the luxury of not being too concerned about the setting on the machine.

 Set it so you have enough current available, and use the foot pedal for the fine-tuning.